david4599/PricehaxBT/README.md

 #

-Both furrtek and me, decline all responsability of any kind of issues related by an illegal use of this project.
+Both furrtek and me decline all responsability for any kind of issues related by an illegal use of this project.

 Copyright (c) furrtek 2014 - david4599 2019